 Mellow Mushroom has a delicious and unique selection of pizzas.
 They offer a list of dedicated gluten-free pies safe for those with celiac disease, but they can make any pizza on a gluten-free crust for those not worried about a little cross-contamination.

-How Do You Make Gluten-Free Pizza?
+How Do You Make Your Own Gluten-Free Pizza?

-This crust is naturally dairy-free, using extra-virgin olive oil, honey, and warm water as the wet ingredients.
+This crust is naturally dairy-free and soy-free, using extra-virgin olive oil, honey, and warm water as the wet ingredients.
 The dry ingredients include gluten-free bread flour, baking powder, and salt, making this crust allergen-friendly and simple to bake.
 A good gluten-free pizza is all about the dough.
 There are plenty of pizza crust recipes out there, but most of them include dry yeast, and since that’s not something I keep in my pantry at all times, here is my favorite gluten-free, yeast-free pizza crust!

-I usually par-bake (cook about 80% of the time, then freeze) extra crusts to cook later when I am in a rush, so next time I want a yummy pizza, I can just pull it out of the freezer, add sauce and cheese, and bake!
+I usually par-bake (cook about 80% of the time, then freeze) extra crusts to cook later when I am in a rush, so next time I want a yummy pizza, I can just pull it out of the freezer, add sauce, and cheese, and bake!
 To make the pizza baking process even faster, you can bake the pizza in an outdoor pizza oven once the dough is made.

 Gluten-Free Pizza Crust (no yeast)